iankelk/iankelk.github.io/src/pages/index.md

 ## Projects

+### Cloud2Cloud Harvard / NASA Capstone Project - Ongoing

+* Cloud2Cloud focuses on accurately measuring cloud-top heights to enhance the calibration and validation of satellite radiometric instruments.
+It is a joint project with Harvard Extension School and NASA.
+* NASA developed the Fly’s Eye GLM Simulator (FEGS), a multi-spectral radiometer system with 30 radiometers and an HD camera, to validate the Geostationary Lightning Mapper (GLM) on the GOES-16 satellite.
+It's mounted on the NASA ER-2 aerial laboratory, a plane which flies at 70,000 feet.
+During a 2017 flight campaign, the ER-2 collected data using FEGS and the Cloud Physics LiDAR (CPL) to measure cloud heights.
+* While LiDAR provides precise cloud-top heights, it offers only single-point values.
+Cloud2Cloud aims to develop a predictive computer vision model that combines high-definition images from FEGS with LiDAR data to estimate cloud-top heights accurately and create a three-dimensional height field.
+* Proposal for the project is located [here.](/reports/cloud2cloud-proposal.pdf)

 ### NLP
 * Research paper from last year on automatic fake news detection: [Automatic Fake News Detection: Are current models “fact-checking” or “gut-checking”?](https://aclanthology.org/2022.fever-1.4/) presented at FEVER at ACL 2022
 * [Video](https://www.youtube.com/watch?v=v4Ue97kzX8Q&t) provided for the online system for ACL 2022